chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 So, accept the checklist item asking permission to disable sharding. {{< /warning >}}

-{{< note >}} If your backup location is S3 and endpoint is configured as regional then change your settings as below:
+{{< note >}} If your backup location is S3 and the endpoint is configured as regional, then change your settings as below:

 ```shell
 [global.v1.backups]
   location = "s3"